ben-westphal/buildkite-parser/README.md

 * Npm install it as a package instead
 * Migrate to pnpm for package installation
 * Add github action to handle publishing versions
+* Add quick fixes for common issues
+* Add rule suppression options for things like quoted envs that actually need to be